Tina Fey Reveals She Saved a Man's Life After Kayak Accident During Pandemic Getaway - E! Online

 Tina then joked that no one should ever decide to try kayaking, at least not in that particular body of water.

-"The Hudson?" she questioned.
-"That's not a stream.
+"In the Hudson?" she questioned.
+"That's not like a stream.
 It's like a rat toilet!"

 Clearly, she does not want to go to there.